argoproj/argo-workflows/examples/README.md

 ```

 ## Conditionals

-We also support conditional execution.
+We also support conditional execution as shown in this example:

 ```yaml
 apiVersion: argoproj.io/v1alpha1
 kind: Workflow